-asked the Minister of Health what are the salaries now being paid to physiotherapists in the National Health Service.
+asked the Minister of Health what steps are being taken to overcome the present shortage of physiotherapists in the Nottingham hospitals.